-The Office of Graduate & Postdoctoral Studies provides a number of resources for professional development including instructions on writing Individual Development Plans and a list of current funding opportunities.
+The Office of Graduate & Postdoctoral Studies provides several resources for professional development including instructions on writing Individual Development Plans and a list of current funding opportunities.
 There is also the option of taking a variety of training modules from the Initiative to Maximize Student Development.
 These modules are targeted to graduate students and examples include "Designing and Delivering Scientific Presentations" and "Professionalism and Career Development: Preparing for the Postdoc Experience".

 The Pathobiology Program also offers the opportunity for students to serve on various committees.
 Service on these committees fosters the development of leadership skills.
 Announcements for service are made annually through the Pathobiology distribution email.
-Opportunities for service include serving as a peer mentor to a first-year student, seminar committee, admissions committee, taking part in Diversity Day and various other recruiting activities.
+Opportunities for service include serving as a peer mentor to a first-year student, seminar committee, admissions committee, Diversity, Equity, and Inclusion Committee (DEIC), taking part in Preview Day and various other recruiting activities.